joe223/tiny-swiper/README.md

 	</a>
 </p>

-2kb gzipped library alternate to Swiper with same API.
+📦 2 kb gzipped library alternative to swiper with same api.

 ## Getting start